Snapchat/business-sdk-java/README.md

   - By default, SLF4J logger will bind to [java.util.logging](https://www.slf4j.org/api/org/slf4j/jul/JDK14LoggerAdapter.html) (JUL) and log to console.
   - SLF4J logger can detect the logging framework from your class path and bind a logging framework at deployment time.
 It can support various logging frameworks (e.g. log4j, reload4j, JUL, logback, etc).

+### Customize the http client
+- When you create an instance of ConversionApi, it utilizes a default OkHttpClient by default.
+However, you can choose to provide a custom client by passing it as an argument to the constructor.
+For more details, please refer to the example in SendEventsSync.

 Please open a GitHub issue if you want to record a bug report, enhancement proposal, or give any other product feedback.